WHAT IS YOUR STORY?

 Even if you are a practiced orator, you must practice, practice, practice.
 You will be graded on the quality of your content and also the quality of your talk.
 What makes a good speech?
 Well, beyond the obvious (content), it's presentation.
 You must speak at an even pace (not too fast and not too slow), you must speak clearly, you must use inflection, you must rid your speech of “like,” “um,” “ya know,” etc. The only way to make sure you are addressing all of these elements is to practice.
 You also need to be attentive to body language and posture: what you do with your face, your hands, and posture—they all speak volumes (pun intended).
 Watch yourself perform in a mirror, record yourself with your phone and that will help you to get it ready for evaluation and performance!

-You will need 3 peer evaluations.
-These will come from 3 of your group members.
-You will do your speech for them and they will evaluate you.
-You must also do 3 peer evaluations.
+You will need 2 peer evaluations.
+These will come from 2 of your group members.
+You will do your speech for them, complete with showing them your visuals, and they will evaluate you.
+You must also do 2 peer evaluations.
 So if they watch yours and evaluate you, then you watch theirs and evaluate them!
+These peer evaluations will count as a separate PAPERWORK GRADE.
+No peer evaluations will be a ZERO for that grade.
+These must be done in class.
+You have PLENTY of class time to do all of this IF you use your time wisely.

 STEP 6: PERFORM